insite-gmbh/iDoc/articles/ICON_Base.md

 ##Spooling##

 <a name="Spooling"></a>
-The spooling can be activated at [ICONSockets](#ICONSocket.dll), AlarmPDEMConverter and at [MemBasedMsgSink.dll](#MemBasedMsgSink.dll), etc. An active spooling accepts the data transfer from the source and forwards this decoupled to the sink.
+The spooling can be activated at [ICONSockets](#ICONSocket.dll), AlarmConverter and at [MemBasedMsgSink.dll](#MemBasedMsgSink.dll), etc. An active spooling accepts the data transfer from the source and forwards this decoupled to the sink.
 The spooling can be configured in multiple ways.
 See following chapter.

 ---
 ###Configuration Spooler###